Cotton

 Because organic cotton farming doesn’t use chemical pesticides and insecticides, it improves soil condition, lowers greenhouse gas emissions, strengthens biodiversity and improves cotton growers’ health.
 It also has socio-economic benefits.
 Farming organically costs less and farmers can generate additional income from other crops they grow alongside organic cotton plants.

-Today, more and more brands are sourcing organic cotton for their products.
+We’ve used organic cotton in our collections since 1990s, as do many other brands today.
 To help increase global production, we are a founding member of an industry initiative called the Organic Cotton Accelerator (OCA).
 The OCA aims to further strengthen the supply, demand and integrity of organic cotton.

 In-conversion cotton

-In-conversion cotton is a more sustainable option than conventional cotton.
 On average it takes three years for a farm to convert to organic cultivation.
 During this time the farm follows the principals of organic farming – no pesticides or synthetic fertilisers – and is independently audited each year.
 The only difference is that the crop is not yet certified organic.

 By buying in-conversion cotton, we will help scale up organic production and support farmers in making the transition to organic cultivation.